LifeBogger presents the Full Story of a Footballer best known by the Nickname “dat guy welbz“.

 Danny Welbeck’s relationship life is hidden and very secretive.
-He is however alleged to have dated a Nigerian lady, Opeoluwa who is currently based in Canada.
-Danny met her during a vacation he had to Canada.
+He is, however, alleged to have dated a Nigerian lady, Opeoluwa, who is currently based in Canada.
+Danny met her during a vacation he had in Canada.

-Opeoluwa is currently trending on Twitter after she posted a photo of herself with Arsenal striker, Danny Welbeck with a salty caption which got many football fans angry.
+Opeoluwa once trended on Twitter after she posted a photo of herself with Arsenal striker Danny Welbeck with a salty caption which got many football fans angry.

-Opeoluwa captioned the photo; ‘Met Welbeck today and guys, he is a d**khead’ This incident happened after both parties have broken up their relationship.
+Opeoluwa captioned the photo; ‘Met Welbeck today, and guys, he is a d**khead’ This incident happened after both parties had broken up their relationship.

-The king of bants, Danny Welbeck replied with this photo below which forced Opyolowo to delete the photo she earlier posted.
+The king of bants, Danny Welbeck, replied with a photo below which forced Opyolowo to delete the photo she earlier posted.

 Danny Welbeck Family Life:

-Welbeck’s father hails from the Greater Accra region of Ghana and his mother from Nkawie in the Ghanian Ashanti region.
+Welbeck’s father hails from the Greater Accra region of Ghana, and his mother is from Nkawie in the Ghanian Ashanti region.

-Danny Welbeck who comes initially from a middle-class background loves family and also love to spend his summer holiday in his native country, Ghana.
+Danny Welbeck, who comes initially from a middle-class background, loves family and also loves to spend his summer holiday in his native country, Ghana.

-What Danny Welbeck likes: Freedom, travel, philosophy, being outdoors.
+What Danny Welbeck likes: Freedom, travel, philosophy, and being outdoors.

 In summary, Danny is curious and energetic.
 His open mind and philosophical view motivate him to wander around the world in search of the meaning of life.

-After several attempts by the three players to convince Danny to join the four-time African Champions, he refused to give in just like Mario Ballotelli who was also convinced severally by Muntari to naturalize for Ghana during their stay at Inter Milan.
+After several attempts by the three players to convince Danny to join the four-time African Champions, he refused to give in, just like Mario Balotelli, who was also convinced severally by Muntari to naturalize for Ghana during their stay at Inter Milan.